 The Kirk Session of a parish consists of the minister of the parish and the elders of the congregation.
 It looks after the general well-being of the congregation.
 In centuries past, the Kirk Session was responsible for parochial discipline.
 Some of the Kirk Session records for the Presbyteries covering Ayrshire are held in the Scottish Record Office in Edinburgh.
 Some Kirk Session material is often to be found amongst the Old Parochial Records.
 Click here for a tutorial on Old Parochial Records.

 The Heritors were the landowners in each parish who were responsible (until 1925) for the maintenance of the church and manse and (before 1878) for the parochial school.
 They were also responsible, with the Kirk Session, for the poor of the parish until 1845.
 Their records are also to be found in the Scottish Record Office in Edinburgh.

-Records of many other churches, particularly the Free Churches and United Presbyterian Churches, may also be found in at the National Archives of Scotland, formerly known as the Scottish Record Office, in Edinburgh.
+Records of many other churches, particularly the Free Churches and United Presbyterian Churches, may also be found in at the National Records of Scotland, formerly known as the National Archives of Scotland and the Scottish Record Office, in Edinburgh.
 Some of these records include baptism and marriage registers.